 The reason why the Commission does not have more independent members is that the Company does not have any more independent directors.
-The percentage of independent companies's directors had been 'during the last years 18.18% from 2015 onwards, increasing to 28.57% in 2020 as a consequence of the reduction in the number of Board members from eleven to seven agreed at the General Shareholders' Meeting of June 16, 2020.
+Until recently, the percentage represented by independent directors of the Company's total directors was 18.18%, which has now increased to 28.57%.